Tropical Depression 22 forms in the Gulf of Mexico

 Sept.
 17 (UPI) -- A disturbance over the Gulf of Mexico that meteorologists have been monitoring for over a week developed into Tropical Depression 22 on Thursday, with maximum sustained winds of 35 mph.

-The tropical depression was located about 230 miles east of Tampico, Mexico, 330 miles southeast of the mouth of the Rio Grande and is traveling northeast at just 5 mph, the National Hurricane Center said in its 6 p.m.
-CDT advisory.
+The tropical depression was located about 245 miles east of Tampico, Mexico, 285 miles southeast of the mouth of the Rio Grande and is traveling north-northeast at 6 mph, the National Hurricane Center said in its 4 a.m.
+CDT Friday advisory.

+"Strengthening is forecast during the next few days, and the depression is expected to become a tropical storm later today," the NHC said.
+"The system could be near or at hurricane strength by Sunday."

 The system could further strengthen into the next named storm of the 2020 Atlantic hurricane season at any time over the next couple of days.
 The next storm to form will be given the name Wilfred, the last name on the season's designated list before Greek letters will be used to identify tropical storms.